 Application Deadline & Start Dates

 We offer start dates for July and September each year.
-Students beginning their program in July will be on-campus their first term.
+Students beginning their program in July will be on-campus for part of their first term.
 Students beginning their program in September will be on-campus in July of their first year.
 Complete applications (including supporting documentation) are due March 1 each year.

 Tuition and Application Fees